-(1) A state plan amendment is developed by the Bureau of Medical Services, as authorized by the Secretary of the Department of Health and Human Resources;
+(1) A state plan amendment is developed by the Bureau for Medical Services, as authorized by the Secretary of the Department of Health and Human Resources;

 (2) The state plan amendment is reviewed by the Medical Fund Services Advisory Council;

 (3) A comment period of not less than thirty days for public comment on the state plan amendment shall have passed; and

 (4) The state plan amendment is approved by the Centers for Medicare and Medicaid Services.

 (d) The state plan amendment shall include all of the following:

 (1) The provisions of the proposed upper payment limit program or programs;

 (2) A state maintenance of effort to maintain adequate Medicaid funding; and